The Patient Support Fund (PSF) is under review and we are not currently accepting applications.

 What is the Patient Support Fund?

-TB Alert provides specific, small-grants under our Patient Support Fund to help vulnerable patients meet the costs associated with TB treatment, and to help them take their TB treatment regularly and in full.
+The Patient Support Fund offers small, specific grants to help vulnerable patients meet the costs associated with TB treatment, and to help them take their TB treatment regularly and in full.

-We welcome applications from TB nurses, on behalf of people undergoing TB treatment that need support with costs such as:
+TB nurses apply on behalf of people undergoing TB treatment that need support with costs such as:

 - travel to hospital appointments